observatorycontrolsystem/observatorycontrolsystem.github.io/integration/data_flow.md

 ### A Simple Ingestion Scheme

 Once a TCS has created its final data products to be archived, the TCS may call out to the Ingester library directly.
-If the TCS is written in Python, the call is as simple as:
+If the TCS is written in Python, the call is as simple as setting the relevant environment variables for your filestore type and running:

 ```python
 from ocs_ingester.ingester import upload_file_and_ingest_to_archive